You knew it was coming, right? A bombardment of photos and travel talk about my recent trip to Bosnia and the things to do in Mostar.

 I ordered cevapi and Anette got the steak and a salad, but the thing that really made me swoon was the french fries.
 Just plain salty french fries.
 What kind of food voodoo is this?

-In general, the food was so good, and mostly not healthy, and that’s okay because vacation.
-Favourite places to eat in Mostar were:
+In general, the food was so good and mostly not healthy, and that’s okay because vacation.

 - Hindi Han (which also has a great view)